jrBordet/jrBordet.github.io/_posts/2020-09-21-lenses_a_pratical_approach.markdown

 ## Zip

-The zip function mixes together two lenses with the same whole part, so we can apply both at the same time, by retrieving/modifying two things together.
+The zip function mixes together two lenses with the same `whole`, so we can apply both at the same time by getting/setting two `parts` together.

 {% highlight swift %}
 /// - Parameters: